Sessions Woods Wildlife Management Area - Habitat Program

-The DEEP Wildlife Division is seeking to hire several Seasonal Resource Assistants to work within the Habitat Management Program to assist in maintaining public access areas and conducting habitat enhancement projects on wildlife management areas statewide.
+DEEP's Wildlife Division is seeking to hire a Seasonal Resource Assistant to work within the Habitat Management Program to assist in maintaining public access areas and conducting habitat enhancement projects on wildlife management areas statewide.
 Individuals will have the opportunity to work closely with state agency wildlife biologists and a wide range of staff responsible for managing wildlife habitat across the state.

-The main work location for these positions will be DEEP’s Sessions Woods Wildlife Management Area in Burlington, CT..
+The main work location for this position will be DEEP’s Sessions Woods Wildlife Management Area in Burlington, CT.

-The positions are thirty-five (35) to forty (40) hours per week, Monday through Friday, between 7:30 am – 5:00 pm (hours flexible).
+The position is thirty-five (35) to forty (40) hours per week, Monday through Friday, between 7:30 am – 5:00 pm (hours flexible).
 Occasional weekend and evening work required.

 Salary: The pay rate varies from $10.10 to $14.00 per hour, depending on education and experience.
-There are no benefits with these positions.
+There are no benefits with this position.

 The employee will assist the Habitat Program in maintaining public access areas and conducting habitat enhancement projects on wildlife management areas statewide by performing the following duties under the daily supervision of Habitat Program Wildlife Biologists and Maintainers:

 (1) maintaining parking lots and service roads (e.g., trash pick-up, mowing, weed control);